MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 ### Searching an array

-Searching an array is a common requirement, and there are a number of ways to achieve it in JavaScript.
+You will often need to search an array in your programs, and there are a number of ways to achieve it in JavaScript.

 #### Search using indexOf